GoInterject/GoInterject.github.io/bApps/InterjectTraining/Capital/CapitalInput.md

 title: Bud Capital Input Tab
 layout: custom
 keywords: [Training, Capital, Capital Input]
+headings: ["Overview", "To Delete PO Items", "Asset Information", "Replacement Info", "Do I have security rights to Save from this Input File?", "Drills", "Common Save Errors"]
 description: Save new Capital PO Items for a specific District, and pull in existing Capital PO information.
 ---